kubevirt/monitoring/docs/runbooks/OrphanedVirtualMachineInstances.md

 ```
 The daemon set is considered healthy if the `Desired`, `Ready`, and `Available` columns contain the same value.

-## Mitigation

-If the `virt-handler` daemon set is not healthy:

-1. Check the `virt-handler` daemon set for pod deployment issues:
+4. If the `virt-handler` daemon set is not healthy, check the `virt-handler` daemon set for pod deployment issues:
 ```bash
 $ kubectl get daemonset virt-handler --all-namespaces -o yaml | jq .status
 ```

-2. Check the status of the nodes:
+5. Check the nodes for issues such as a `NotReady` status:
 ```bash
 $ kubectl get nodes
 ```

-If the `virt-handler` daemon set is healthy:

-1. Check the `spec.workloads` stanza of the `kubevirt` resource for a workloads placement policy:
+6. Check the `spec.workloads` stanza of the `KubeVirt` custom resource (CR) for a workloads placement policy:
 ```bash
 $ kubectl get kubevirt kubevirt --all-namespaces -o yaml
 ```

+## Mitigation

-2. If a workloads placement policy exists, add the node with the VMI to the policy.
+If a workloads placement policy is configured, add the node with the VMI to the policy.

-There are other possible causes for a `virt-handler` pod being removed from a node, such as changes to the node's taints and tolerations or to a pod's scheduling rules.
+Possible causes for the removal of a `virt-handler` pod from a node include changes to the node's taints and tolerations or to a pod's scheduling rules.

+Try to identify the root cause and resolve the issue.

 <!--DS: If you cannot resolve the issue, log in to the link:https://access.redhat.com[Customer Portal] and open a support case, attaching the artifacts gathered during the Diagnosis procedure.-->
 <!--USstart-->